jacobmyung/Comp-Sci-Portfolio/README.md

 ## About
 Hi, I'm Jacob.
 I am a recent college Graduate with a Bachelors in Computer Science and Engineering.
 I also have strong foundations in the natural sciences as a former Chemical Engineering student.
 I am excited to work in team environments to develop solutions towards user needs.

 During my studies, I focused on database architecture and management, as well as integrating and developing AI programs.
-Additionally, I would take the lead role of organizing team members schedules to ensure timeliness on deliverables.
+Additionally, I would take the lead role of organizing team members schedules, distrubiting workloads, and following up on each members progress week by week.

 My CV in [pdf]().